About Us

 Community

 Living in community is an essential part of religious life.
-Unlike a circle of friends or a shared living arrangement, we did not choose each other.
-We are called together to follow Jesus Christ.
+Unlike a circle of friends or a shared living arrangement, we did not choose one another.
+We have been called together to follow Jesus Christ.

-The diversity of talents, backgrounds, life experiences, and even weaknesses keeps the community vibrant and enriches it.
-It thrives on mutual understanding, respect, and trust, as well as the willingness to forgive and reconcile.
+The diversity of talents, backgrounds, life experiences, and even weaknesses enriches the community and keeps it vibrant.
+Our community thrives on mutual understanding, respect, and trust, as well as the willingness to forgive and reconcile with one another.

 Gemeinschaft Franziskanerinnen